HamletTanyavong/Mathematics.NET/docs/guide/autodiff/first-order-reverse-mode.md

 ```csharp
 tape.ReverseAccumulate(out var gradient);
 ```
-and print them to the console with
+and log them to the console with
 ```csharp
 using Mathematics.NET.LinearAlgebra;